Imports

 - Select action Features in Product Data to see mapping to master data.
 There are fields:

-- Feature Exists - if the feature on a line already exists in master data, doesn't matter on which item.
+- Feature Exists - if the feature on a line already exists in master data, regardless of which item.

-- Value Exists - if the value on a line already exists in master data, regardeless on which item.
+- Value Exists - if the value on a line already exists in master data, regardless of which item.

-- Select Documents, Descriptions, etc. in point 5 and check the state of the data in simmilar fashion.
+- Select Documents, Descriptions, etc. in point 5 and check the state of the data in a similar fashion.

 Related Information